 Outer membrane vesicles

 Most recently, we are focussing on characterising and understanding bacterial outer membrane vesicles (OMVs).
 These bacterial EVs are also important key mediators of interaction between bacteria and host cells.
-We have recently discussed they diagnostic and therapeutic potential (Fuhrmann* et al., EJPB (2017))
+We have discussed they diagnostic and therapeutic potential (Fuhrmann* et al., EJPB (2017)).

-We aim at understanding OMVs' role during infection and how they could potentially applied for novel treatment avenues.
+We aim at understanding OMVs' role during infection and how they could potentially applied for novel treatment avenues We have discovered that bacterial vesicles from soil-living myxobacteria are inherently antibiotic and they can interfere with bacterial biofilms.

 The gastrointestinal system represents a particularly harsh milieu in which proteins are degraded by proteases and extreme variations of pH (Fuhrmann et al., Pharm Res (2014)).
 We have developed an innovative approach for the stabilisation of therapeutic enzymes after oral ingestion.
 For this, a novel non-invasive assay to evaluate oral exogenous enzymes in vivo was designed (Fuhrmann et al., Proc Natl Acad Sci (2011)).
 This assay represents the first-time description of the real time measurement of activity of therapeutic enzymes in the gastrointestinal tract using coeliac disease as model disease (i.e., an inflammatory disease of the small intestine (Pinier and Fuhrmann et al., Am J Gastroenterol (2010)).